 In the spring, Niagara Catholic hired a new Privacy and Risk Management Advisor to ensure we are compliant with all matters relating to privacy and that we are following best practices for risk management within the Board.
 We also added a new Communications Specialist to our team to support us in marketing and communications.
 In 2022, Staff Development continued building capacity at all levels of the education system to support a culture of professional learning that is fundamental to the success of every student.
 Professional Activity Days focused on Learning Recovery, Student and School Safety, STEM (Science, Technology, Engineering and Math) and Equity and Inclusive Education.
-Key system stakeholders and the school Indigenous Champions have participated in the exploration of Indigenous culture by providing a series of workshops focused on culture, knowledge, and perspectives of Indigenous peoples.
+Key system stakeholders and the school Indigenous Champions have participated in the exploration of Indigenous culture, knowledge, and perspectives of Indigenous peoples.
 In addition, Staff Development provided antisex trafficking training to a variety of employee groups throughout the system.